nhienau/ytpl-manager/README.md

 ## Limitations

-Most features in this application use [YouTube Data API v3](https://developers.google.com/youtube/v3).
+1. Most features in this application use [YouTube Data API v3](https://developers.google.com/youtube/v3).
 Each request made to an API has [quota cost](https://developers.google.com/youtube/v3/determine_quota_cost).
 If you intend to use this app to add or remove a large number of playlist videos in a day, this may exceed your daily quota allocated by the YouTube Data API.
 Therefore, use the app with caution, monitoring your quota cost in the Google Developer Console if necessary.
+2. Items in **Watch later** playlists cannot be retrieved through the API ([more detail here](https://stackoverflow.com/a/47117301)).
+3. Playlist items: The [playlistItems.list](https://developers.google.com/youtube/v3/docs/playlistItems/list) API does not provide video duration and view count in each playlist item.
+These details require additional requests to [videos.list](https://developers.google.com/youtube/v3/docs/videos/list).

-## Installation
+## Installation (locally)

 1. Register OAuth application in Google Developers Console